Foreign students at the chemistry department of ENS

 B) Regular Selection

-Regular selection is open to students (French and foreigners) to join the department of chemistry at the L3 or M1 level, but with no fellowship support.
+Regular selection is open to students (French and foreigners) to join the department of chemistry, but with no fellowship support.
 The selection process is based on a review of transcripts and academic achievements with a personal interview that can be conducted by video-conference.
-Students prepare a Licence degree (Bachelor), and/or a Master’s degree, and a special ENS degree with multidisciplinary electives.
+Students prepare a Master’s degree, and a special ENS degree with multidisciplinary electives.

 Additional information: Regular Selection of ENS – website